India in the Middle East

 These issues resonate with Indians as they do with many Americans.
 Democracies should protect the interests and security of minorities.
 Frankly, that concern is not being addressed by any party in Syria.
 From this perspective, the Indian approach focuses on what power-sharing should look like in Syria.
 This is not to say that India believes Assad should stay in power, but we need to ask what a post-Assad Syria would look like, and how it can keep from turning into another Libya or Iraq.

-Kaela Mananquil is an Intern at NBR.
+This interview was conducted by Kaela Mananquil, an Intern at NBR.